Message from the President April 1, 2025

 Dear Colleagues,

-ATCB is dedicated to continual improvement and elevating the professionalism of the art therapy field in the eyes of the public and state licensures to the level of other medical and mental health professionals.
+The Art Therapy Credential Board (ATCB) is dedicated to continual improvement and elevating the professionalism of the art therapy field in the eyes of the public and state licensures to the level of other medical and mental health professionals.

 The ATCB is dedicated to publishing and revising the “Code” every five years to ensure it addresses the current challenges and ethical dilemmas that credential holders face as they provide quality care to diverse populations.
 In the past 10 years, rapid developments in art therapy have created an increasing array of professional standards for credential holders to navigate.